-Last week we inspected a new build here in the Metro area.
-The builder used HardieSoffit for his cornice venting.
+Last week I inspected a new build in the Madison, MS, area.
+The builder used HardieSoffit, a perforated product designed for soffit installations, for his cornice venting.

-For the high part of the venting, we recommend a ridge vent be used.
-The ridge is the highest peak of the roof-line.
-Since hot air rises, if you place roof venting at the top you’re more likely to vent ALL the hot air from the attic.
-Here’s an in-depth booklet on roof ventilation written by the great folks over at Airvent.com.
+I recommend a ridge vent for the high part of the venting.
+The ridge is the highest peak of the roof line.
+Since hot air rises, if you place roof venting at the top, you’re more likely to vent ALL the hot air from the attic.
+Here’s an in-depth booklet on roof ventilation written by the great folks at Airvent.com.

 Run the numbers on your ventilation requirements.
-If left completely open, the product pictured will allow 5 sq inches of net free venting per lineal foot.
+If left completely open, the product pictured will allow five sq inches of net free venting per linear foot.

-Homeowners, if you have this type venting on your home, take care and don’t allow the painter to clog up the vent holes.
-It can defeat the purpose and throw the attic air flow out of balance.
-As a result the attic can overheat and drive hot air downward into the ceiling – the result – higher power bills.
+Homeowners, if you have this venting in your home, take care and don’t allow the painter to clog up the vent holes.
+It can defeat the purpose and affect the attic’s air balance.
+As a result, the attic can overheat, driving hot air into the ceiling and creating higher cooling costs.